Wrongful Death Attorneys

 You can sue for economic damages (medical expenses, burial expenses, lost wages, etc.) and general pain and suffering.

-In a wrongful death case, who affords medical bills and funeral expenses?
+In a wrongful death case, who covers medical bills and funeral expenses?

-Your insurance company may initially afford these fees.
-However, once your claim is successful, the at-fault party is responsible for covering these expenses and/or reimbursing your insurer.
+The deceased’s insurance company may initially afford these fees.
+However, once your claim is successful, the at-fault party is responsible for covering these expenses and/or reimbursing the insurer or the party that paid such bills and expenses initially.

 What happens if I am unable to afford legal representation?

-Most law firms operate on a contingency basis, which means that you won't have to provide payment for legal services until, and unless, your case is successful.
+Most law firms operate on a contingency basis with regard to wrongful death matters, which means that you won’t have to provide payment for legal services until, and unless, your case is successful.

 Is it possible to sue a city or government agency for a wrongful death?